ElectronicMusicValue/ifdb-analysis/README.md

 ifdb-analysis
 =============

-Network analysis tools to identify prominent members of the IF Interactive Fiction social network
+Network analysis tools to identify prominent members of the IF Interactive Fiction social network.

 Author: daniel-allington